BREED DESCRIPTION & INFORMATION

 - Canine Eye Registration Foundation (CERF)

 - University of Pennsylvania Hip Improvement Program (PennHip)

 - HealthGene HealthGene Corporation is the leading provider of veterinary DNA diagnostic services in Canada.

 - AKC Breed Standard

-- AKC Breed and Working Standards (As shown on the ACD Club of America website)
+- Working Standard for the Australian Cattle Dog (As shown on the ACD Club of America website)

 - UKC Breed Standard

 - The Kennel Club (U.K.) Breed Standard

 The Australian Cattle Dog requires minimal grooming Regular brushing and proper nutrition will help maintain a healthy coat.
 Toe nails should be kept trimmed and ears clean.
 The pads under the feet should also be checked regularly for cuts or bruises.